-On October 9th, 2013, the Department of Africology organized a Memorial Service to honor esteemed Professor Winston Van Horne.
+On October 9th, 2013, the Department of Africology (since renamed the Department of African & African Diaspora Studies) organized a Memorial Service to honor esteemed Professor Winston Van Horne.
 The speakers at the service included:

 - UWM Chancellor Michael R.Lovell